IbrahimMahrez/Book_Store_Backend/README.md

 - Add integration tests for API endpoints and validation checks.
 - Harden auth token handling (longer expiry, refresh tokens if required) and secure email credentials via secrets manager in production.

----

-If you'd like, I can:
-- Add `npm` scripts and fix the controller/model import issues I noted
-- Generate an OpenAPI (Swagger) spec for the endpoints
-- Create a minimal `docker-compose.yml` for local MongoDB + app

-Tell me which of these you'd like me to do next.